im-a-man/ScalerAcademy/app/src/main/java/classes/android/GarbageCollection.md

-package classes.android.masterClasses

-fun main() {
-    /**
 In Java, there are four types of references differentiated by the way by which they are garbage collected.

     Strong References
     Weak References